On the nu-invariant of two-step nilmanifolds with closed G2-structure: Nilmanifolds associated to the Lie algebra h1

-is a one-dimensional representation of $P_{\ell}$.
 We now work out the standard model for the induced representation of $G$.
 By definition, this is realised as a subspace of $L^2(G,\mathbb C)$ in the following way.
 Let $f \colon G \to \mathbb C$ be a function in the induced representation of $G$, so it satisfies the equivariance law

 By the Baker--Campbell--Hausdorff formula we obtain

 where the first factor in the latter expression sits in $P_{\ell}$, so we write \eqref{eq:equivariance1} as

 Set $u_f(t) \coloneqq f(\exp(te_1))$.
 The map $f \mapsto u_f$ sets up a linear bijection between the subspace of $L^2(G,\mathbb C)$ of functions satisfying \eqref{eq:equivariance1} and $L^2(\mathbb R,\mathbb C)$.
 There remains to understand how $G$ acts on $u_f$.
 In order to do this, one first understands the action $\sigma$ of $G$ on the corresponding $f$, cf.\ \eqref{eq:right-action-induced-action}.
 Take $h = \exp(y_1e_1+\dots+y_7e_7)$ and $g = \exp(x_1e_1+\dots+x_7e_7)$.
 The action $\sigma$ was defined as $(\sigma(h)f)(g) = f(gh)$.
 The action on $u_f$ is obtained by setting $x_2=\dots=x_7=0$.
 Set $t \coloneqq x_1$, then applying \eqref{eq:explicit-equivariance1} yields